Queen of Hearts

 - The tournament field is split in half with a line.
 At no point are you allowed to put any part of your body over the opponent's side of the field.
 If you do so you will be called out.
 You must stay in-bounds at all times if you are still alive.

-- Players who are dead stand behind the back of their own side of the field.
+- Players who are dead stand behind the back or sides of their own side of the field.
 It is possible for them to return to life and to play.

 - At the back line of each side of the field there are four targets that can be knocked over.